SinghSuraj-04092002/Rock-Paper-Scissors-JAVA-Swing-/README.md

 # About

 My name is Suraj Singh.
-I'm studying Information Technology (2nd year) in APSIT (Thane).
+I'm studying Information Technology.
 Contact me for any Improvement/Suggestions in this Project.
-Email: 20104032.surajsingh@gmail.com
+Email: surajsingh04092002@gmail.com